noon-abdulqadir/Automating_Equity1_Code/README.md

+This repository contains the code and data for the paper Bias in Candidate Sourcing Communication.
+Every directory contains a README.md file explaining the contents.
+Please tart at directory [1.
+Scraping](./1.%20Scraping/)

+***Note that some functions are imported from [setup_module](./setup_module) directory.***

 ### Bias in Candidate Sourcing Communication:
 #### Investigating Stereotypical Gender- And Age-Related Frames in Online Job Advertisements at the Sectoral Level